Java mouse-deer: Ecology

-Behavior

-Diet

 Java mouse-deer are primarily herbivores, although in captivity they have been observed to eat insects as well as foliage.
 Their diet consists primarily of that which they find on the ground in the dense vegetation they inhabit, and they prefer the plants of the faster-growing gap species over the closed forest understory species, likely due to the increased richness of secondary protective compounds which the gap species provide.
 They are often classified as folivores, eating primarily leaves, shrubs, shoots, buds, and fungi, in addition to fruits which have fallen from trees.
 The fruits which Java mouse-deer commonly consume range from 1–5 g, while the seeds range from 0.01–0.5 g.

+Because of the small size of the Java mouse-deer, they are vulnerable to dogs, crocodiles, wild cats such as panthers, birds of prey, and snakes.

 Social behavior

-Groups of Java mouse-deer are commonly referred to as “herds,” while females are termed “does,” “hinds,” or “cows.”
-Males are referred to as either “bucks,” “stags,” or “bulls,” and their young are commonly called “fawns,” or “asses”.
+Groups of Java mouse-deer are commonly referred to as "herds", while females are termed "does", "hinds", or "cows".
+Males are referred to as either "bucks", "stags", or "bulls"; and their young are commonly called "fawns" or "asses".

-It was previously believed that Java mouse-deer were nocturnal, but more recent studies have shown that they are neither truly nocturnal nor diurnal, but instead crepuscular, meaning they prefer to be active during the dim light of dawn and dusk.
-This behavior has been observed in both wild and captive Java mouse-deer.
 Although Java mouse-deer form monogamous family groups, they are usually shy, solitary animals.
 They are also usually silent; the only noise they make is a shrill cry when they are frightened.

+The territories of Tragulus javanicus males and females have been observed to overlap considerably, yet individuals of the same sex do not share their territories.
 Male Java mouse-deer are territorial, marking their territory and their mates with secretions from an intermandibular scent gland under their chin.
 This territorial marking usually includes urinating or defecating to mark their area.
-To protect themselves and their mates or to defend their territory, mouse-deer slash rivals with their sharp, protruding canine “tusks.”
-It has also been observed that, when threatened, the Java mouse-deer will beat its hooves quickly against the ground, reaching speeds of up to 7 beats per second, creating a “drum roll” sound.
+To protect themselves and their mates or to defend their territory, mouse-deer slash rivals with their sharp, protruding canine "tusks."
+It has also been observed that, when threatened, the Java mouse-deer will beat its hooves quickly against the ground, reaching speeds of up to 7 beats per second, creating a "drum roll" sound.

-The territories of Tragulus javanicus males and females have been observed to overlap considerably, yet individuals of the same sex do not share their territories.
 When giving birth, however, females tend to establish a new home range.
 Female Java mouse-deer have an estimated home range of 4.3 ha, while males inhabit, on average, 5.9 ha.
 Additionally, male Java mouse-deer, in nature, were observed to travel distances of 519 m daily on average, while females average 574 m daily.